Freedom of religion in Kazakhstan: Societal abuses and discrimination

 Kazakhstan is multiethnic, with a long tradition of tolerance and secularism.
 Since independence, the number of mosques and churches has increased greatly.
 However, the population, particularly in rural areas, is sometimes wary of nontraditional religious groups.

 In mid-December 2006, the Megapolis weekly newspaper published interviews with a representative of the SAMK and a priest of the Russian Orthodox Church.
 Both clergymen favored tightening Kazakhstan's policy against nontraditional religious groups and called for legislative changes to prevent so-called "destructive" sects and to strengthen the privileged status of the two major religious groups—Islam and Orthodox Christianity.
 The Russian Orthodox priest stated that nontraditional religious groups such as the Jehovah's Witnesses, Mormons, Pentecostals, Hare Krishnas, and Scientologists have no historical role in Kazakhstan, and criticized their "destructive work" in the country.

 Leaders of the four traditional religious groups, Islam, Russian Orthodoxy, Roman Catholicism, and Judaism, reported general acceptance and tolerance that was not always enjoyed by other minority religious groups.

-During the reporting period, there were no reports that mistrust of minority religious groups led to violence.
+In 2022, Lutheranism was also considered a traditional religion.